dmsl/anyplace/README.md

 ## Components

-Short description of the contents included in this release of the Airplace Indoor Positioning Platform.
+Short description of the contents included in this release.

 - Android: The Source code for the Anyplace Android Logger and Navigator (WiFi/IMU/IP Localization)
 - Windows: The Source code of the Anyplace Windows Phone Client (IP localization)
 - iOS: The Source code of the Anyplace iOS Phone Client (Magnetic/IMU/IP localization) - available soon
-- Viewer: The source code of Anyplace HTML5/CSS3 Web Client (IP localization) - available soon
+- Web: The source code of Anyplace HTML5/CSS3 Viewer Client (IP localization) - available soon
+- API: Available online at: http://anyplace.cs.ucy.ac.cy/developers/
-- API: Available at the following URL: http://anyplace.cs.ucy.ac.cy/developers/ (obtain developer key using  http://anyplace.cs.ucy.ac.cy/architect/
+- Architect: Available online using http://anyplace.cs.ucy.ac.cy/architect/